viniciusarruda/viniciusarruda.github.io/_posts/projects/2017-09-19-genetic-algorithm.md

 <br><sub>*Some possible ways of representing the individual's information in a chromosome.*</sub>
 {: .center-large-image}

 The problem of minimizing a function can has the individual modeled as a binary chromosome.
-A neural network can be trained using Genetic Algorithm by modeling the weights of it's neurons as a chromosome of real values.
+A neural network can be trained using Genetic Algorithm by modeling the weights of its neurons as a chromosome of real values.
 The Travelling Salesman Problem (TSP) must be modeled as a permutation, where each number represents one possible city.
 An AST (Abstract Syntax Tree) can be used to generate code for some problem (better known as Genetic Programming).
 There are many ways to model a specific problem in a chromosome.

 ## The Algorithm